OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 24\. **Taxes**:

-1.  **Australian GST and European VAT.** Prices and fees for supplies made to you (whether by Envato or authors) in connection with these terms exclude Australian GST and European VAT unless stated otherwise on our site.
-If a supply is made to you under or in connection with these terms on which Australian GST or European VAT is imposed, any applicable fee that is charged for that supply is increased by, and you must also pay, an amount equal to the GST or VAT payable (by Envato or the author) on that supply.
-For more information on Australian GST and European VAT as they apply to buyers, see EU VAT Information for Buyers and AU GST Information for Buyers.
+1.  **Australian GST, European VAT and US Sales Tax.** Prices and fees for supplies made to you (whether by Envato or authors) in connection with these terms exclude Australian GST, European VAT and US Sales Tax, unless stated otherwise on our site.
+If a supply is made to you under or in connection with these terms on which Australian GST, European VAT or US Sales Tax is imposed, any applicable fee that is charged for that supply is increased by, and you must also pay, an amount equal to the GST, VAT or US Sales Tax payable (by Envato or the author) on that supply.
+For more information on Australian GST and European VAT as they apply to buyers, see EU VAT Information for Buyers and AU GST Information for Buyers and US Sales Tax Information for Buyers.
 2.  **Other taxes.** Prices, fees and charges are otherwise inclusive of other applicable taxes unless stated otherwise on our site.
 You are responsible for paying all such taxes and imposts associated with your use of Envato Market wherever levied.
 Your responsibility includes withholding tax if it applies, unless we already process that withholding tax.
 We may collect geographical location information to determine your location, which may be used for tax purposes (so location information you give us must be accurate for tax residency purposes).

 25\. **Envato Credits expire**: Envato Credits expire if not used within 12 months from the date of purchase, and will be forfeited on the 12 month anniversary of the purchase date.
 If you place money to your Envato Market account at any time during that 12 month period before your Envato Credits expire, the total balance of your Envato Credits (that is, both the new money placed in your account to purchase credits and the balance of any unused older Envato Credits) will become available for a further 12 months from the date of the new purchase of credits.
 If you don’t use your Envato Credits within that further 12 months, the credits will be forfeited on the 12 month anniversary of the new purchase of credits.
 We generally try to tell you beforehand when Envato Credits are going to expire and be forfeited, but this is not always possible and don’t promise to warn you.
 Check your member’s statement regularly for details of expiry dates.
 If you have different rights under an applicable consumer law, we don’t exclude them.